 Why You Will Love This Recipe

 - It's easy.
 This is quick to make and doesn't require any special kitchen equipment.

 - Smokey, sweet and savory.
-The flavor combination of the smokey paprika, the sweet brown sugar and the savory rosemary is just so good!
+The flavor combination of the smoky paprika, the sweet brown sugar, the savory rosemary, and a little heat from the cayenne pepper is just so good!